 8. Light Painting

 Experiment with ISO, long exposures, movement, and artificial light in a dark environment in order to create a light painting.
 "Pop" flash on people to briefly expose them and freeze them in the frame or spell words or draw pictures in space using a flashlight or glow sticks.
 Have fun, play with it.
 When you post your image or images, include a paragraph write-up describing how you created it, including describing your camera settings.

-The project requirement is only one good image, but if you got more than one good shot, feel free to post more.
+The project requirement is only three good images, but if you got more than three good shots, feel free to post more on your portfolio site.

 Since this was a collaborative group project, attribution (credit) works like this- if you arranged or composed or planned the shot, it counts as "yours" even if you are not the subject of the photo.

-Choose an outdoor scene or subject (A landscape would be ideal for this assignment).
+Choose an interesting outdoor scene or subject.
 Photograph the same shot at five different times of day- before sunrise, shortly after sunrise, noon-ish, shortly before sunset, and shortly after sunset.

 As you take these five shots, you should not change the composition of the picture in any way.
 Do not change your camera's angle, zoom, or focus.
 You should expect to change exposure settings.
 Make light adjustments using your shutter speed, not your ISO or aperture settings.